Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 After the files have been converted, you can copy them directly to your SD card.
 Or you can copy the H264 file to the board (using scp, ftp, or copy directly onto the SD card.
 You'll find the videos under /media/sd-mmcb1kop1/.
 Place the video within the directory /home/petalinux.

+If you are unsure how to use scp command for Windows, Linux, or Mac, please refer to these instructions:

 ## Using Jupyter Notebook
 You can use a web-browser notebook to interact with the SOM board.
 To find the notebook URL, enter the following command in the Linux console: `sudo jupyter notebook list`